noredeen-alzubi/Special-Linked-List/README.md

 # Special-Linked-List
 A doubly linked list data structure with a two-way sentinel.
-Not the most useful data structure, but it creates interesting approaches to shuffling/sorting/ other algos.
+Not the most useful data structure, but it sets up interesting approaches to shuffling/sorting/other algos.

 ## The Data Structure:
 This is a normal doubly linked list with a modified sentinel node added.
 This sentinel also has the "doubly" features and works just like any other node (an instance of the Node class).
 This creates a closed circle structure which could allow us to loop through the nodes endlessly by repeatedly getting the next node.